telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/overview.md

 ## See Also

-Other articles and how-to examples on Kendo UI Diagram:
+Other articles and how-to examples on the Kendo UI Diagram:

 * [Overview of the ASP.NET MVC HtmlHelper Extension for the Diagram Widget](/aspnet-mvc/helpers/diagram/overview)
 * [Overview of the Diagram JSP Tag]({% slug overview_diagram_uiforjsp %})